 It is recommended that students taking this course should either have studied, or be studying concurrently, the following subjects: Commercial Law A and B, Elements of Income Tax and Conflict of Laws.

 Students who have completed 90.4512 International Trade are not permitted to take this subject for credit.

-90.461 Computers and the Law SS Hpw4 C3
+90.461 Information Systems Law SS Hpw4 C3